pryv/dev-site/source/customer-resources/system-streams.md

 # System streams

 System streams are a predefined set of streams.
 They are loaded in memory by Pryv.io and not stored in the database.
-The base system streams contain the structure to store user account data, which can be extended in the platform configuration to include additional unique or indexed fields (more on that later in this document).
+The base system streams contain the structure to store user account data, which can be extended in the platform configuration with custom streams to include additional unique or indexed fields (more on that later in this document).

-System streams can be recognized by their id prefixed by a **dot**.
+System streams can be recognized by their id prefixed by `:_system:` or `:system:`.
+In versions prior to 1.7 it was `.` (dot), See [backward compatiblity](#backward-compatibility) if you need to migrate your platform.

 The base system streams are the following:

 ```
-|_.account
-  |_.username
-  |_.language
-  |_.storageUsed
-    |_.dbDocuments
-    |_.attachedFiles
-|_.helpers
-  |_.active
+|_account
+  |_username
+  |_language
+  |_storageUsed
+    |_dbDocuments
+    |_attachedFiles
+|_helpers
+  |_active
+  |_unique
 ```

+They are prefixed with `:_system:`.
+Custom system streams that you define are prefixed with `:system:`.

 Please note that we have removed email from the default account, as some Pryv.io platforms don't include email for account anonymity.
 It can be added through custom streams in the platform configuration and is present in the template configuration we provide.